Improve your career prospects with green skills

 ‘We need green skills to be a part of everyone’s CV,’ says Boulet.

 Green jobs are growing faster than any other sector according to a recent Manpower report, and some experts believe that a critical shortage of green skills is looming.

 According to Sharan Burrow, green skills shortages already exist and the pace of green job creation will only accelerate in coming years.
 ‘We need to prepare new workers for the skill requirements inherent in green jobs.
 We also need to ensure that our transition to a greener more sustainable economy is not stymied by a shortage of adequately trained workers,’ says Burrow.

-For those wishing to explore a career in this dynamic and growing field, or industry professionals wishing to further their careers through the development of green expertise, check out our range of environmental courses.
+For those wishing to explore a career in this dynamic and growing field, or industry professionals wishing to further their careers through the development of green expertise.